Neilos Kabasilas

-Neilos Kabasilas (also Nilus Cabasilas; Νεῖλος Καβάσιλας Neilos Kavasilas), was a fourteenth-century Greek Palamite theologian who succeeded Gregory Palamas as Metropolitan of Thessalonica (1361–1363).
+Neilos Kabasilas (also Nilus Cabasilas; Νεῖλος Καβάσιλας Neilos Kavasilas; born Nikolaos Kabasilas; c.
+1290 – 1363) was a Byzantine theologian who succeeded Gregory Palamas as Metropolitan of Thessalonica (1361–1363).
+Kabasilas was a Palamite.

+Neilos was a teacher of the famed translator Demetrios Kydones.
+As a theologian, his most important works are a Theological Rule in defense of the essence-energies distinction and a series of discourses against the Filioque (the Latin teaching on the procession of the Holy Spirit).

 Neilos, who was called Nicholas as a layman, has often been confused with his nephew, the more famous Nicholas Kabasilas, best known for his Commentary on the Divine Liturgy.

-Neilos was a teacher of the famed translator of Thomas Aquinas into Greek, Demetrios Kydones.
-As a theologian, his most important works are a Theological Rule in defense of the essence-energies distinction and a series of discourses against the Filioque (the Latin teaching on the procession of the Holy Spirit).